- Start date: September

-- a course in modern Artificial Intelligence, with a focus on intelligent agents and machine learning
+Our AI & Applications Masters is designed specifically for graduates without a computing science background.
+It's a course in modern artificial intelligence, with a focus on intelligent agents and machine learning.

-- gain skills to get ahead of the AI-driven transformation in our economy and society
+Artificial intelligence and machine learning skills are in wide demand.
+You'll gain skills to get ahead of the AI-driven transformation in our economy and society.

 Why this course

-It's based on the Office for Artificial Intelligence’s 2018 recommendations for AI Masters courses.
-In particular, you learn not just core AI-techniques, but how to place them within a business context so as to show their value.
+It's based on the Office for Artificial Intelligence’s National AI Strategy recommendations for AI Masters courses.
+You'll learn not just core AI-techniques, but how to place them within a business context so as to show their value.

 A skills shortage, particularly around machine learning, means graduates are in high demand.
 This degree is designed to give you the skills to get ahead of the AI-driven transformation in our economy and society.
 You'll gain transferable skills to prepare you for a professional career in AI and its applications.
 These are expected to cover all aspects of society both within the tech sector, as well as outside, including:

-Hear from Dr John Levine about our MSc in Artificial Intelligence course:
+Hear from Dr John Levine about our MSc Artificial Intelligence degree:

-The focus of the programme is to equip you for the job market.
+The focus of our Artificial Intelligence & Applications Masters programme is to equip you for the job market.
 At the end of the course you'll be able to: